Sunny with a High Near 82 | SweetwaterNOW

 Tonight

-Scattered showers and thunderstorms before midnight, then isolated showers between midnight and 3am.
-Mostly cloudy, with a low around 52.
-South wind 6 to 9 mph.
-Chance of precipitation is 30%.
+A slight chance of thunderstorms before midnight.
+Mostly cloudy, with a low around 54.
+Breezy, with a south wind 8 to 15 mph, with gusts as high as 21 mph.
+Chance of precipitation is 20%.

 Sunday